-Course contents are presented in (weekly) modules.
+Course contents are presented in modules.
 Each Module has ONE set of Lecture Notes and THREE Lecture Videos.
 There are three Modules per exam.
-Each Module also contains a set of Quiz/Homework or a Perusall Discussion Activity.
+Each Modules also contains a Quiz/Homework or a Perusall Discussion Activity.
 There are three Modules per exam.
 All deadlines occur at 11:59pm ET on the last day of submission window.